pharmaverse/examples/README.md

 be sure you have installed the latest CRAN versions of all the packages being used.

-We recommend you notify the maintainers of all the packages used in your example, as then they are more likely to help notify us if ever anything changes in their packages that breaks any of our examples.
+We recommend you notify the maintainers of all the packages used in your example, as then they are more likely to help inform us if ever anything changes in their packages that breaks any of our examples.